tanc/vite-plugin-sfc-reload/README.md

 <br>

-Based on the vite-plugin-full-reload plugin and adapted for use with SFC Drupal files.
+Based on the vite-plugin-full-reload plugin and adapted for use with SFC Drupal files:
 [vite-plugin-full-reload](https://github.com/ElMassimo/vite-plugin-full-reload)

 ## Why?